Callichthys fabricioi

-Callichthys fabricioi is a tropical freshwater fish belonging to the Callichthyinae sub-family of the family Callichthyidae.
-The fish will grow in length up to 12.5 centimetres (5 in) SL.
+Callichthys fabricioi is a species of fershwater ray-finned fish belonging to the subfamily Callichthyinae of the family Callichthyidae, the armoured catfishes.
+This fish has a maximum standard length of 12.5 cm.
 C. fabricioi is found in the trans-Andean upper Cauca River in the Magdalena River basin of Colombia.
 Although described in 1999, two other cogener fish have since been discovered.